Adopted biracial woman's royal roots turning into a real-life fairy tale

 Her biological father, Joseph Konia Kposowa, is from Sierra Leone and is chief of the royal family of the Mende tribe in Bumpe, Sierra Leone, which makes Culberson a princess.
 Her biological mother was White.

-The discovery "gave me a deeper sense of my identity as being someone who operates and straddles two different worlds and cultures," Culberson told CNN.
+The discovery "gave me a deeper sense osf my identity as being someone who operates and straddles two different worlds and cultures," Culberson told CNN.
 "Learning about my history in Sierra Leone, my family, community, country, that makes a huge part of who I am."

 "A Princess Found," which Culberson co-wrote and was published in 2009, caught the attention of Disney executives 10 years later.
-And an all-Black female team is expected to produce the film, which is in the early development phase, according to the film's producer, Stephanie Allaire.
+And an all-Black female team is expected to produce the film, which is in the early development phase, according to the film's producer, Stephanie Allain.
 A Disney spokesperson also confirmed that it's in the early phase of development.

-In 2020, Allaire became the first Black woman to produce the Academy Awards ceremony.
+In 2020, Allain became the first Black woman to produce the Academy Awards ceremony.
 She's also the founder of Homegrown Pictures, "a film, television, and digital production company dedicated to creating content by and about women and people of color, with authentic stories, depictions, and representation," according to the company's website.

 Disney signed a deal with Homegrown Pictures in 2019 to develop the movie, a Disney spokesperson told CNN.

 April Quioh, a first generation Liberian American, is writing the film's script.
 Culberson will serve as an executive producer on the film to consult.
-Allaire also said the team plans to hire a Black, female director.
+Allain also said the team plans to hire a Black, female director.

-Although Disney said the movie hasn't been green lit yet, Allaire said she is hopeful that production of the film will begin next year.
+Although Disney said the movie hasn't been green lit yet, Allain said she is hopeful that production of the film will begin next year.

 "Disney+ is a great partner because they understand the value of representation, of a Black, African American princess.
-It's going to have a profound impact on the culture," Allaire said.
+It's going to have a profound impact on the culture," Allain said.
 She added that this film has been, "10 years in the making.
 This story should be told and the time is now," since the book was published in 2009.

 The journey in discovering her royal lineage

-Note: Correction: A previous version of this story misspelled Stephanie Allain's name.
-It has been fixed.